*Redis server-assisted client side caching

 While the application memory used for the local cache may not be very big, the time needed in order to access the local computer memory is orders of magnitude smaller compared to asking a networked service like a database.
 Since often the same small percentage of data are accessed very frequently this pattern can greatly reduce the latency for the application to get data and, at the same time, the load in the database side.

 Moreover there are many datasets where items change very infrequently.
 For instance most user posts in a social network are either immutable or rarely edited by the user.
-Adding this to the fact that usually a small percentage of the posts are very popular, either because a small set of users have a lot of follower and/or because recent posts have a lot more visibility, it is clear why such pattern can be very useful.
+Adding this to the fact that usually a small percentage of the posts are very popular, either because a small set of users have a lot of followers and/or because recent posts have a lot more visibility, it is clear why such pattern can be very useful.

 Usually the two key advantages of client side caching are: